vumanskyi/yii2-opengraph/README.md

 ### Usage

-You must add component to controller before rendering view.
+You should add component to controller before rendering view.

 Example: